xieyi900/access-control/README.md

     }

 2. Check access of User

-Considering we already have the accessInfo map so just need t filter by comparing whether the given resource matches or not.
+Considering we already have the userAccessMap so just need to filter endpoints list by the give resource.

        public ResponseEntity<Object> checkUserAccess(String userId, String resource) throws BaseException {
-        logger.info("[Management System] checking reource access with user id: {}",  userId);

         boolean hasAccess = false;
         if(!userAccessMap.isEmpty() && userAccessMap.containsKey(userId)){
             hasAccess =  userAccessMap.get(userId)